Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Cached results can be viewed either as a pop-up window (like original Parcel) or as an in-graph Preview Node (which can also be used to view any other properties of a node).

 The graph itself is an object which can be exposed as reference through a node (which constructs and overrides default), which can then be pulled properties out and attach properties to (key:value pairs).

+A typical usage scenario goes like this:

+1. User open a document or creates and saves a new empty document (through GUI or CLI)
+2. User selects from and drops a few module nodes to define which modules to discover ("import") - this is only significant to the front end
+3. User optionally imports existing user libraries from discovery paths, or drag in directly (will referecence as relative path by default)
+4. User keeps adding nodes and complete the graph functionalities.

+### MiniParcel

+Either the text format proper, or a REPL DSL frontend.

 ## References